Lorde: Philanthropy

 Lorde has been involved in several philanthropic causes.
 "The Love Club" was included in the 2013 charity album Songs for the Philippines to support the people in the Philippines who suffered from Typhoon Haiyan.
 In 2015, Lorde recorded "Team Ball Player Thing", a charity single, as part of the supergroup Kiwis Cure Batten.
 All sales from the song went towards research for the cure of Batten disease, a fatal neurodegenerative disorder.
 Later that year, the singer was featured in the compilation album The Art of Peace: Songs for Tibet II to raise funds for the preservation of the Tibetan culture.
 The following year, Lorde made a NZ$20,000 donation to Fuel the Need, a New Zealand charity that provides lunches for underprivileged schoolchildren.
 In 2018, she donated NZ$5,000 to Starship Hospital to fund the purchase of "five new portable neurology monitors".
 Lorde became a patron of MusicHelps, formerly the New Zealand Music Foundation, a musical charity helping New Zealanders who are vulnerable to or experiencing serious health issues, in November 2018.
+In January 2026, she donated $204,000 to the Minnesota Immigration Rights Action Committee and Immigrant Defense Network.